pantheon-systems/documentation/source/content/sftp.md

 </Enablement>

+In some cases, working via Git is not the best option.
+You may not like local development, or you may want to show work to a remote collaborator (or client) immediately, or need to debug a specific problem that only occurs on the Pantheon platform.

-SFTP mode allows you to develop directly on Pantheon and can be a major time-saver.
-If you want to use the WordPress Dashboard and Drupal Admin Interface (e.g. the `apps.module` in Drupal, or the plugin/theme manager in WordPress), enable SFTP first.
+SFTP mode allows you to develop directly on Pantheon.
+If you want to use the WordPress or Drupal Dashboard (e.g. the `apps.module` in Drupal, or the plugin/theme manager in WordPress), enable SFTP mode first.
 For details, see [Working in the WordPress Dashboard and Drupal Admin Interface](/cms-admin).

 <Alert tile="SFTP Mode Considerations" type="danger">

+#### Commit Frequently

-#### Commit frequently and keep in mind:
+Keep in mind:

 - SFTP changes to code that have not been committed will *not be saved in backups and not included in deployments* as they are not part of your code repository yet.
 - Changing your site's connection mode from SFTP to Git will discard all uncommitted file changes.
 If you want to keep work in progress, commit before toggling the connection mode.
 - Containers are migrated as a regular part of maintenance.
 This can delete uncommitted changes.
-- You won't be able to save anything that's being excluded from version control via `.gitignore`.
+- You won't be able to save anything that's been excluded from version control via `.gitignore`.

 </Alert>